vsg-dev/vsgExamples/Desktop/vsgdraw/README.md

-	-d or --debug        # enable the Vulkan debug layer, outputs to console -a or --api          # enable Vulkan API dump layer, outputs all vulkan -f                   # specify the number of frames to render before exit --num-windows <num>  # specify the number of windows to open -w or --window <width> <height> # specify the dimension of the window to open
+	-d or --debug        # enable the Vulkan debug layer, outputs to console -a or --api          # enable Vulkan API dump layer, outputs all vulkan -f                   # specify the number of frames to render before exit -w or --window <width> <height> # specify the dimension of the window to open